pkulchenko/ZeroBraneStudio/README.md

 ```
 * Start the debugger server from "Project->Start Debugger Server"

+* Change the interpreter to Torch-7 "Project->Lua Interpreter->Torch-7"

 * Add the following line to the top of the file you are debugging

 ```lua